Passed, signed by Governor Lamont on May 24, 2022.

 Passed by Senate and House, signed by Governor Kemp on May 9, 2022.
 Thanks to the advocacy of the Georgia Chapter, all HCBS waivers, including the GAPP waiver, will be part of this rate study.

 Regulatory issue: For years, HCAOA has been actively working with the Department of Public Health to expand the scope of services that home care workers could permissibly engage in.
 On May 17, 2022, the Joint Committee on Administrative Rules approved the vast majority of our suggested changes to these scope rules.
+You may access the rules here.

 (Full-time legislature) Regulatory issue: HCAOA and its members are engaged with the Department of Health and Environmental Control (DHEC) on Certificate of Need issues as well as the need to further sharpen the distinctions between in-home care services and home health services.
 For example, clarity has been reached for those home care agencies that also provide private duty nursing (PDN).
 Agencies that offer both home care and PDN must maintain separate lines of business between the two services.
 Records should be easily distinguishable and able to be presented as one service or the other and should not be combined.